Religious Studies (REL)

 A survey of the Hindu religious traditions on the Indian subcontinent with a focus on the period from the Epic (c.
 200 BCE-200 CE) until modern times.
 The major forms of Hindu belief and practice will be covered: Vaishnavism, Shaivism, traditions of the Goddess, and popular village traditions.

-Attributes: Asian Studies Course, Non-Western Studies (GEP), Religious Difference Course, Undergraduate
+Attributes: Asian Studies Course, CCC: Religious Studies, GEP: Non-Western Studies, GEP: Religious Difference, Undergraduate

 REL 262 Modern Hinduism (3 credits)